Fredz1/capStone-Project-2/README.md

 ### How install, test and run this app

--clone this respository into you project directory "https://github.com/Fredz1/capStone-Project-2.git"
+-Clone this respository into you project directory "https://github.com/Fredz1/capStone-Project-2.git"
 -Once completed cd into project directory
--input "npm run install" in terminal
+-Input "npm install" then change to client directory  "cd client" and input "npm install"
--Once node mondules have installed input "npm start"
+-Once node mondules have installed "cd .." to project directory and input "npm start"

 ### Security Measures